 This policy applies to all Lawrence University employees.
 Vaccination requirements for guests, vendors, contractors, or Bon Appetit employee will be addressed outside of this policy.

-All employees are required to provide confirmation of a completed vaccination series or receive and provide confirmation of their first dose of a COVID-19 vaccine series by end of day on October 6, 2021, unless a reasonable accommodation or waiver is approved.
+All employees are required to provide confirmation of a completed vaccination series and booster when eligible and provide confirmation, unless a reasonable accommodation or waiver is approved.
 New employees will be required to provide confirmation of a completed vaccine series or receipt of their first dose of a COVID-19 vaccine within one week of their start date.
 Follow-up when the second vaccination is received is required, if applicable.

 Confirmation of vaccination must be submitted to Human Resources.
 Acceptable documentation could include the CDC COVID-19 vaccination card, documentation from the Wisconsin Immunization Registry (WIR) or other similar state program from outside of Wisconsin, or documentation from a healthcare provider which includes the date/s of vaccination and vaccination type received.

 Employees not in compliance with this policy will be subject to the university non-compliance protocols.

 COVID-19 vaccinations are free, whether an individual has health insurance or not.
 If an individual is covered by a health plan, the insurance card should be presented at the time of vaccination and the procedure should be run through your health insurance.

 All employees will be paid for time taken to receive the COVID-19 vaccination and booster.
 Employees are to work with their managers to schedule appropriate time to comply with this policy.